mwakaba2/Computer-Vision-Distracted-Driver-Project/README.md

 Removed metadata such as creation dates.
 The train and test data are split on the drivers, such that one driver can only appear on either train or test set.

 ### Documentation
-Capstone_Project.pdf : final report of the capston project
+Capstone_Project.pdf : final report of the capstone project
 #### classifier/
   * classifier.py : run ``python classifier.py`` to create classifiers and save score and submission